- Need Help?

 We make every effort to place volunteers in the program of their choice.
 However, all volunteer positions are subject to availability.
 Some positions may have skill requirements.

-Hopelink requires that all volunteers are at least 7 years old.
+Hopelink requires that all volunteers are at least 16 years old.
 Some positions may require volunteers to be older.
-Volunteers between the ages of 7 and 15 must be accompanied by an adult chaperone.

 Hopelink volunteers report feeling a sense of community and knowing they have made a difference!